-The course is designed for intermediate players at around ABRSM Grade 4 and higher with decent sight reading skills.
+The course is designed for intermediate players at ABRSM Grade 4 and higher with decent sight reading skills.
 Ideally you should have a minimum of four years regular playing experience to get the most out of this course.

 How will I be taught, and will there be any work outside the class?

-guidance from the tutor.
+You will be guided in playing sessions where you will work on Salsa/Afro-Cuban band charts.
 You will meet approaches to sight reading, improvising and learning how to listen and play in a large ensemble in this style of music.
 You will be expected to practise the charts between sessions.